Eye Care Project

 A total of 27 villages within the borders of Burma, 3,600 children and 1,500 women have benefited from this program so far.
 Since the vaccination program began, there have been no reported cases of tuberculosis, diphtheria, tetanus, pertussis, polio, measles, mumps or rubella in the children who were given vaccinations.

+For 2019, we have a projected goal of 296,000THB to raise in order to support our medical programs to include the Eye Care, Malaria Prevention, Deworming of Children, as well as the Children and Pregnant Mother’s Vaccination Program.
 This is a recurring program.
-If you are interested in volunteering for this project, please keep an eye on our website and facebook page, where we will post regular updates on
+If you are interested in sponsoring or volunteering for this project, please keep an eye on our facebook page, where we will post regular updates.